 Confronted with a ravaged tourism sector in the country and the latest attacks from the so-called 'Islamic State' (IS) on a resort in Hurghada and a Cairo tourist spot last week, Shoukry told Tim Sebastian on Conflict Zone that there has nevertheless been a "great deal of ability to restrict the potential impact [of the attacks]."

-plane crashed in the Sinai peninsula on October 31, 224 people - mostly tourists returning home from the Red Sea - were killed.
+When a Russian passenger plane crashed in the Sinai peninsula on October 31, 224 people - mostly tourists returning home from the Red Sea - were killed.
 Although Western governments believe the airliner was brought down by explosives that IS had smuggled on board, the Egyptian government says it is withholding judgment, pending an investigation.
 Shoukry said he "cannot rule in or rule out" what the cause might have been: "There's a lot of speculation, and a lot of hearsay."